dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 	5. example.FgbioDeDup_fragLenCommand.txt is the command to perform fragment lenght analysis

 ```
-In case one of the steps fails, or is required to re-run some step you can simply submit the corresponding script.
+In case one of the steps fails, or you need to re-run some part you can simply re-submit the corresponding script.
 This saves time and effort.

 ### Question 6: I have problems to run the analysis, what should I do ?